matanco7/PTB-RNN/README.md

 Experimentation with the Penn Tree Bank data set.
 In this data set we predict the next word.
-Architechture is derived from the "small" model as described in "Recurrent Neural Network Regularization", by Zaremba et al. https://arxiv.org/abs/1409.2329
+Architechture is derived from the "small" model as described in "Recurrent Neural Network Regularization", by Zaremba et al. https://arxiv.org/abs/1409.2329 /n/n/n ASDAD